The Gwillim Project

 The Gwillim Project is a collaboration between The South Asia Collection Museum and the Blacker-Wood Collections, McGill University.
 This work is funded by the Paul Mellon Centre for Studies in British Art and the Social Sciences and Humanities Research Council (Canada).

-Know more about the sisters and the project here.
+Learn more about the sisters and the project here.